trozler/pifinder/README.md

 ### [Fixed point arithmatic](https://en.wikipedia.org/wiki/Fixed-point_arithmetic)

-We use fixed point arithmatic to avoid dealing with any floating point numbers, until right at the end of the computation.
+We use fixed point arithmatic to avoid dealing with floating point numbers, until right at the end of the computation.
-Fixed point arithmatic means we "scale" the numbers we are working with by can treat floating point numbers as integers, without loss of precision.
+Fixed point arithmatic means we "scale" the numbers we are working with by some constant in base 10 (10^x).
+We can then treat floating point numbers as integers, without loss of precision.

 We do this because operations (especially division) between integers are much faster than between floats.